Converting cactus into renewable energy

 Cactigas combats the invasive cactus + other climate challenges

-Francis Merinyi is a pastoralist who experienced firsthand the damage caused by the opuntia ficus.
-In addition to seeing the plant kill alarming numbers of livestock, he also had studied environmental sciences at the University of Nairobi.
-With this background, he came up with an idea to convert the cactus into biogas and organic fertilizer.
+Francis Merinyi is a pastoralist who studied environmental sciences at the University of Nairobi.
+He therefore experienced firsthand the damage caused by the opuntia ficus while also gaining an academic background in renewable energies.
+With that, he eventually came up with an idea to convert the cactus into biogas and organic fertilizer.
 Thus Cactigas was born.

 Cactigas confronts a number of climate change issues apart from the invasive cactus.
 Most people in Merinyi’s community use polluting fuels for cooking, such as wood.
 These cooking methods are very harmful for a variety of reasons: they lead to deforestation, cause severe health problems and even death due to indoor air pollution, and even contribute to gender inequality (women are typically the ones who spend hours per day fetching wood- time that could be spent in more productive activities).
 The biogas that Cactigas produces is thus much safer for human health, and creating the gas is a carbon-neutral process (unlike traditional fossil fuels).

 Additionally, the organic fertilizer created from the cactus can improve the land that the cattle grazes on and also be sold to farmers in Laikipia.

 Cactigas’s business ventures

 Cactigas is a new company, having been started in June of 2018 and admitted into KCIC around the same time.
 While Merinyi’s initial intention was not to start a business- he simply wanted to help his community-, he saw that turning his idea into a business was the best way to be able to scale up and disseminate the product.

 Since joining KCIC, the enterprise has already benefited from being able to participate in the ClimateLaunchpad green business idea competition.
 The competition was hosted at KCIC and also included an intense, 2-day boot camp and mentoring on how to launch a startup.